 Other nerves travel from your arms and legs back to the spinal cord.
 These nerves bring back information from your body to your brain including the senses of touch, pain, temperature, and position.
 The spinal cord runs through the spinal canal.
 This canal is surrounded by the bones in your neck and back called vertebrae which make up your back bone.
 The vertebrae are divided into 7 neck (cervical) vertebrae, 12 chest (thoracic) vertebrae and 5 lower back (lumbar) vertebrae.
 The vertebrae help protect the spinal cord from injury.

 The spinal cord is very sensitive to injury.
 Unlike other parts of your body, the spinal cord does not have the ability to repair itself if it is damaged.
 A spinal cord injury occurs when there is damage to the spinal cord either from trauma, loss of its normal blood supply, or compression from tumor or infection.
-There are approximately 10,000 new cases of spinal cord injury each year in the United States.
+There are approximately 12,000 new cases of spinal cord injury each year in the United States.
 They are most common in white males.
-Specifically, 80% of spinal cord injuries occur in males, and 2/3 occur in whites.
-Most injuries occur in patients 16-30 years of age.

 Spinal cord injuries are described as either complete or incomplete.
 In a complete spinal cord injury there is complete loss of sensation and muscle function in the body below the level of the injury.
 In an incomplete spinal cord injury there is some remaining function below the level of the injury.
 In most cases both sides of the body are affected equally.